Understanding the World of Caffeine-Free Delight

 Decaf coffee shares many similarities with its caffeinated counterpart in terms of taste, aroma, and brewing methods.
 It offers a wide range of flavor profiles, influenced by factors such as the coffee bean variety, origin, roast level, and processing techniques.
 From a light and fruity decaf to a bold and full-bodied one, there is something to suit every palate.

 It's important to note that decaf coffee is not completely caffeine-free.
-According to the U.S. Food and Drug Administration (FDA), coffee labeled as decaffeinated must have at least 97% of its caffeine.
+According to the U.S. Food and Drug Administration (FDA), coffee labeled as decaffeinated must remove at least 97% of its caffeine.

 Featured Articles